Policy Payment Term

 Here are the answers to the following questions regarding policy payment in term.

 You can't get your money back in a Term Life Insurance policy, because it's designed to cover your life and any risks you may encounter.
-You can purchase a Term Life Insurance policy that has a Return of Premium (ROP), to receive maturity benefits.
+You can purchase a Term Life Insurance policy that has a Return of Premium (ROP) to receive maturity benefits.

 Yes, there are penalties for late payment of term insurance premiums in India.
-The specific penalty amount may vary depending on the insurer's policy, but it usually ranges between 1% to 2% of the overdue amount.
+The specific penalty amount may vary depending on the insurer's policy, but it usually ranges between 1% and 2% of the overdue amount.

 If a policyholder fails to pay their term insurance premiums in India within the specified timeframe, their policy may lapse or be cancelled, leading to a loss of coverage.
 Some insurers may allow a grace period of 15 to 30 days to pay the overdue premium before the policy lapses.